 We all know that 45 states in the U.S. have adopted the Common Core Standards, the defacto “national” standard now.

 It is not the first time the Common Core Standards were developed or introduced.
-It began as an accountability initiative in the 1990’s by the State Governors and corporate leaders – as a laudable effort to raise academic standards.
+It began as an accountability initiative in the 1990s by State Governors and corporate leaders as a laudable effort to raise academic standards.

-Trouble was, it never resulted in any measurable improvement in raising the standards across the nation for quite a while.
+The trouble was, it never resulted in any measurable improvement in raising the standards across the nation.
 So, what happened?

-Well, many states “adopted” versions of the standard that was created and created “their own” tools to demonstrate compliance with the Common Core Standards.
-There was no governing body to oversee implementation or to evaluate if everyone did everything as they were supposed to be intended.
+The reason is that while many states adopted versions of the standard, they created their own tools to demonstrate compliance with the Common Core Standards.
+There was no ultimate governing body to oversee implementation or to evaluate if everyone did everything as they were supposed to be intended.

 In short, what was created earlier was not commonly used across the U.S., was not the core philosophy guiding teaching principles, and certainly was not the standard of teaching practice.

 They should have been called the uncommon peripheral suggestions!

 Common – because 45 states have entirely adopted a single view of the standards.
 It’s like agreeing to speak a common language in every subject, from math, to language arts, to social studies.
 Teachers can now teach math concepts using the same language – terms, words, concepts – that is pretty much universally understood and accepted.
 Now, when a teacher in New Jersey wants to get clarification on an algebra topic, she can use the common language given in the standards to converse with another teacher in California.
 The algebra topic (or kindergarten math concepts, or calculus topic) is the same everywhere!